Natural Home Remedy Treatments for Lameness in Dogs

 Besides the obvious symptom (refusing to put weight on her leg when walking), your dog might also be reluctant to play fetch or roughhouse like she normally does, or just be hesitant about climbing the steps in your house.
 She may cry out in pain when the lame leg is touched, but since dogs are stoic she can be in a lot of pain before she shows you any symptoms.

-3. Arthritis: The symptoms of arthritis are usually mild at first and should be picked up before they develop into lameness.
-You should notice reluctance to play and weight gain, then notice a change in attitude before your dog finally starts licking his arthritic joint or going lame.
+- Arthritis: The symptoms of arthritis are usually mild at first and should be picked up before they develop into lameness.
+You should notice a reluctance to play and bear weight on a limb, then notice a change in attitude before your dog finally starts licking his arthritic joint or going lame.

 If your dog does have symptoms of lameness I recommend that you first consult your regular veterinarian.
 It may be something quite simple that can be cured easily; it may be something that will respond to heating pads and conventional therapy.
 If the condition continues, however, you might want to search for alternatives.
 The alternative, natural therapies, will take a lot longer to start showing effects than conventional therapy, (steroids, NSAIDS) so do not expect a quick cure.